simulogics/prosperousuniverse-docs/content/wiki/building-costs/_index.md

 ## Costs calculation

 Every building needs a certain configuration of Construction Prefabs to be built.
-On top of that, Construction Materials (“Additional resources” below) will be required _once_ for _every_ building depending on the environmental conditions at hand.
+On top of that, Construction Materials and/or Construction Parts (“Additional resources” below) will be required _once_ for _every_ building depending on the environmental conditions at hand.
 The exact number of some additional resources depends on the Area cost of a building, which is indicated in its BUI window (see screenshot above).

 Please note that all these additional costs also pertain to [Planetary projects](../../tutorials/planetary-projects) and [Corporate projects](../../tutorials/corporations/#corporate-actions-and-projects).